robertduplock/scifibooks.club/content/en/reviews/star-trek-titan-synthesis-book-review.md

 The character work in this book continues to shine as Torvig and the now sentient Titan Avatar (as I will now call it) become fast friends.
 Torvig’s species, who are enhanced with all kinds of crazy cybernetics, were uplifted into self-awareness much in the same way the Titan Avatar was.
 It turns to Torvig for guidance, support, and even advice.
 This is the first Titan book so far that has made me connect with Torvig.
 In the previous iterations, I found him a little annoying.
 But in this book, we see more of his sweet and naive side.
 The scenes where he and the Titan Avatar interact are some of my favorites in the book.

-The Sentries (the AI machines) eventually have enough of _Titan_ and ask the ship to be on its merry way, so that they can focus on fighting The Null.
-But things get complicated when Tuvok and co get stranded on what turns out to be an exiled computer mind, Zero-Three.
+The Sentries (the AI machines) eventually have had enough of _Titan_ and ask the crew to be on their merry way, so that they can focus on fighting The Null.
+But things get complicated when Tuvok and co get stranded on moon-sized exiled computer mind, Zero-Three.
 Another Sentry, Red-Gold, thinks _Titan_ could help them out in the battle and decides to take control by force, rather than being polite and just asking.
 AI robots just have no manners these days.

 Probably my favorite part of the story is when the Titan Avatar is asked to (temporarily) shut itself down, and must trust Riker and the crew to actually wake it up again once the battle is over.
 It was a great moment, in which it learns to believe in Riker and his crew, and it also demonstrates how the crew’s attitude towards its latest crew member evolved from distrust to complete acceptance.